Abduction of bodies by the Islamic Republic of Iran

 The Islamic Republic of Iran has been accused of stealing the bodies of slain protesters from hospitals and morgues in order to prevent families from holding funerals, which could prove to be rallying points for protests.
-The United Nations has expressed concern about Iran's treatment of detained protesters and said that authorities were refusing to release some of the bodies of those killed.
+The United Nations has expressed concern about Iran's treatment of detained protesters and said in October 2022 that the authorities were refusing to release some of the bodies of those killed.

 The theft of bodies has occurred throughout the regime's history, but has been seen more often in the wake of protests.

 Description

 The practice is seen as a way of denying dignity and respect to the victims and their families, as well as a way of concealing crimes against humanity.
 The practice also violates international human rights law and Islamic law, both of which require proper burial and respect for the dead.
 The practice also deprives the families of their right to truth, justice and reparation for their losses.

 By taking away the bodies of the slain protesters, the authorities are trying to prevent their families from holding funerals and mourning ceremonies, which could fuel more protests and public outrage.
 They are also trying to conceal the evidence of their crackdown and the true number of casualties.